-$\label{locality} \mbox{CONTRAINDICATIONS: Horses with hypersensitivity to clodronate disodium should not receive OSPHOS.}$
+CONTRAINDICATIONS: Horses with hypersensitivity to clodronate disodium should not receive OSPHOS.

 WARNINGS: Do not use in horses intended for human consumption.
+HI JMAN WARNINGS: Not for human use.
+Keep this and all druos

 HUMAN WARNINGS: Not for human use.
 Keep this and all drugs out of the reach of children.
 Consult a physician in case of accidental human exposure.